 Adenocarcinoma, a malignant tumor, is uncommon.
 Usually it arises in the duodenum or proximal jejunum and causes minimal symptoms.
 In patients with Crohn disease involving the small-bowel, the tumors tend to occur distally and in bypassed or inflamed loops of bowel.

-Carcinoid tumors (also called gastrointestinal neuroendocrine tumors) occur most often in the small bowel, particularly the ileum, and in the appendix; in these locations, larger lesions can become malignant.
+Gastrointestinal neuroendocrine tumors (previously known as carcinoid tumors Overview of Carcinoid Tumors Carcinoid tumors develop from neuroendocrine cells in the gastrointestinal tract (90%), pancreas, pulmonary bronchi, and rarely the genitourinary tract.
+More than 95% of all gastrointestinal... read more ) occur most often in the small bowel, particularly the ileum, and in the appendix; in these locations, larger lesions can become malignant.
 Multiple tumors occur in 50% of cases.
 Of those > 2 cm in diameter, 80% have metastasized locally or to the liver by the time of operation.
-About 30% of small-bowel carcinoids cause obstruction, pain, bleeding, or carcinoid syndrome.
-Treatment of carcinoid tumors is surgical resection; repeat operations may be required.
-For metastatic carcinoid tumors, long-acting somatostatin analog therapy with dose escalation, peptide receptor radioligand therapy (PRRT) using a radiolabeled somatostatin analog, or everolimus can be used to effectively control the disease.
+About 30% of small-bowel neuroendocrine tumors cause obstruction, pain, bleeding, or carcinoid syndrome Carcinoid Syndrome Carcinoid syndrome develops in some people with carcinoid tumors and is characterized by cutaneous flushing, abdominal cramps, and diarrhea.
+Right-sided valvular heart disease may develop after... read more .
+Treatment of these tumors depends on the site of origin.
+Small-bowel neuroendocrine tumors are surgically resected; repeat operations may be required, and, in many cases, more than one segment of small intestine is involved.
+Gastric neuroendocrine tumors, unlike those of the small intestine, can be managed with endoscopic resection if they are small and associated with chronic atrophic gastritis (eg, type 1 disease).
+Similarly, small rectal neuroendocrine tumors sometimes can be removed endoscopically.
+For metastatic neuroendocrine tumors, long-acting somatostatin analog therapy with dose escalation, peptide receptor radioligand therapy (PRRT) using a radiolabeled somatostatin analog, or everolimus can be used to effectively control the disease.

-Kaposi sarcoma, first described as a disease of elderly Jewish and Italian men, occurs in an aggressive form in Africans, transplant recipients, and AIDS patients, who have gastrointestinal (GI) tract involvement 40 to 60% of the time.
+Kaposi sarcoma Kaposi Sarcoma Kaposi sarcoma is a multicentric vascular tumor caused by herpesvirus type 8.
+It is categorized into 5 types: classic (sporadic), AIDS-associated (epidemic), non-epidemic, endemic (in Africa)... read more , occurs in an aggressive form in patients who are immunocompromised (eg, transplant recipients, patients with uncontrolled AIDS).
 Lesions may occur anywhere in the GI tract but usually in the stomach, small bowel, or distal colon.
 GI lesions usually are asymptomatic, but bleeding, diarrhea, protein-losing enteropathy, and intussusception may occur.
-Treatment of Kaposi sarcoma depends on the cell type and location and extent of the lesions.
+Treatment of Kaposi sarcoma Treatment Kaposi sarcoma is a multicentric vascular tumor caused by herpesvirus type 8.
+It is categorized into 5 types: classic (sporadic), AIDS-associated (epidemic), non-epidemic, endemic (in Africa)... read more depends on the cell type and location and extent of the lesions.

 Push endoscopy of the small bowel with an enteroscope may be used to visualize and biopsy tumors.

-Video capsule endoscopy can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/second to an external recorder.
+Video capsule endoscopy Video Capsule Endoscopy Flexible endoscopes equipped with video cameras can be used to view the upper gastrointestinal tract from pharynx to proximal duodenum and the lower gastrointestinal tract from anus to cecum... read more can help identify small-bowel lesions, particularly bleeding sites; a swallowed capsule transmits 2 images/second to an external recorder.
 The original capsule is not useful in the stomach or colon because it tumbles in these larger organs; a colon capsule camera with better optics and illumination is under development for use in these larger-diameter organs.

 Drugs Mentioned In This Article